nefeltellioglu/ethical_framework/README.md

     objectives are on a comparable scale.
 We could do this by looking at the vertices of the a/b simplex and then scaling each loss term to take values form 0 to 1.
+  + TODO Get the database construction working with the stochastic simulator.
+  + TODO Get the optimisation process working with the stochastic model.
   + TODO Generate plots to check that we are using a suitable number of replicates to get the average value.